Skip to main content

 Description

-• If your low access score is unexpected, check for a stray noai or noimageai in your X-Robots-Tag header or meta robots tag and remove it if you want AI access.
+• If a low access score surprises you, look for a stray noai or noimageai in your X-Robots-Tag header or meta robots tag and remove it when you want AI access.

-• Review robots.txt for a wildcard Disallow: / or per-bot Disallow: / rules across many AI crawlers — these trigger the opt-out signal.
+• Check robots.txt for a wildcard Disallow: /, or for per-bot Disallow: / rules spread across many AI crawlers.
+Both trip the opt-out signal.

-• If the opt-out is intentional, no action is needed; this parameter confirms your restrictions are working as designed.
+• When the opt-out is intentional, leave it alone.
+This parameter confirms your restrictions are working as designed.

 • Pair this signal with AI Crawler Access Control and robots.txt Accessibility to see exactly which engines your policy reaches.

-• Re-scan after editing headers or robots.txt to confirm the opt-out state matches your intent.
+• Re-scan after you edit headers or robots.txt to confirm the opt-out state matches what you intended.

 Version History